gravy17/kordin8/server/README.md

 ## Standards

 Standards will be maintained automatically by the settings in .vscode/settings.json and governed by settings in the .eslintrc.json.
-A build with eslint is necessary to qualify changes for a pull request.
+A successful build with eslint is necessary to qualify changes for a pull request.